microsoft/react-native-windows-samples/docs/config.md

 ## dependencyConfig

-`react-native config` will generate the following JSON for each native module dependency under node_modules that has a windows implementation, in order to support auto-linking.
-This is done heurestically, so if the result isn't quite correct, native module developers can provide a manual override file: `react-native.config.js`.
+`react-native config` will generate the following JSON for each native module dependency under `node_modules` that has a Windows implementation, in order to support auto-linking.
+This is done heuristically, so if the result isn't quite correct, native module developers can provide a manual override file: `react-native.config.js`.

 ### Schema: